UPDATE: This article includes additional analysts' comments.

 "Having been involved from the earliest days of the company, I am thrilled to join the PublicSquare board of directors," said Trump Jr. in a statement.
 "With a rapidly growing marketplace and payments ecosystem, PublicSquare has a distinct position in the market based on the core tenets of our nation's founding, paired with a results-driven management team."

-PublicSquare since its founding has worked to position itself as a defender of Christian values amid increased discussion of "cancel culture" in American commerce and politics, and has put payments at the center of its strategy.
+Since its founding, PublicSquare has worked to position itself as a defender of Christian values amid increased discussion of "cancel culture" in American commerce and politics, and has put payments at the center of its strategy.
 In early March, PublicSquare tapped Klarna's former North America CEO Brian Billingsley as president of its payments subsidiary, PSQ Payments, according to a company release.

 The company has also taken the firearms industry under its wing with the March all-equity acquisition of Credova Holdings, a point-of-sale financing platform providing

 The company has been vocal about its Christian ethos in other areas, too.
-Seifert, the company's founder and CEO, in October joined The Dr. James Dobson Family Institute in a lawsuit filed with the U.S. District Court for the Northern District of Texas over mandates from the Equal Employment Opportunity Commission and the Department of Health and Human Services that require employers to provide healthcare coverage that includes women's reproductive and gender-related care.
+Seifert, the company's founder and CEO, in October joined The Dr. James Dobson Family Institute in a lawsuit filed with the U.S. District Court for the Northern District of Texas over mandates from the Equal Employment Opportunity Commission and the Department of Health and Human Services that require employers to provide health care coverage that includes women's reproductive and gender-related care.

 "Our Christian values influence almost everything we do at PublicSquare," Seifert said in a statement.
 "These ethics inform our business, including how we source merchants and communicate with Christian audiences about PublicSquare's services."

 PublicSquare's meteoric rise today comes in an "increasingly politicized environment," said Aaron McPherson, principal at AFM Consulting.
 "I don't doubt that there's demand for some people to 'shop their values.'
-You know, you see [canceling efforts] on the left.
+You see [canceling efforts] on the left.
 There's efforts to boycott companies like Chick-Fil-A that are known for supporting conservative causes.
 This looks like a similar kind of thing on the right.
 So it's not unprecedented.

 "From a payments industry standpoint, I think the threat of being canceled is somewhat overblown," McPherson said.